 Luckily, there wasn’t any cancer, but I had to go to acute rehab.
 I was admitted to the rehab a floor down on December 22nd.
 I’m usually a positive person, but that was not a good time for me at all.
 I left the rehab January 19th.

 I went home in a wheelchair because I still wasn’t walking.
-I was considered homebound for two months.
+I was considered homebound for 2 months.
 I had physical therapy at home until April.
 I learned to walk again with a walker at the end of March.
 By April, I was walking well enough to go to PT outside of my house.
 I was in physical therapy in total for 14 months.

 I’m still not physically where I was before everything, but I’ve made progress.
 After therapy, my doctor sent me to Johns Hopkins for the transplant because they have a whole program for transplants.
 From April to July was recovery, and then it was finally time for the transplant.

-What happened with the bone marrow transplant
+What happened with the bone marrow transplant?

-I had seven days of chemo before the transplant.
+I had 7 days of chemo before the transplant.
 I had a day of radiation, and then I had my transplant.
 It was outpatient, which was the first time I’d ever had outpatient treatment, so that was cool.

 Johns Hopkins is so big that they have an entire floor of leukemia patients.
-They have a section called IPOP or Inpatient/Outpatient.
+They have a section called IPOP, or Inpatient/Outpatient.
 You go in for treatment, and you go back to your little apartment on the hospital grounds.

 You never have to leave the hospital, but you get to stay in a little apartment.
 That helped me mentally so much.
 I felt like I could move around more, and it was nice to not be hooked up and monitored constantly.